nextapps-de/flexsearch/README.md

 <h1></h1>
 <h3>Web's fastest and most memory-flexible full-text search library with zero dependencies.</h3>

+It is time for a quantum leap in full-text searching algorithms.
 When it comes to raw search speed <a href="https://raw.githack.com/nextapps-de/flexsearch/master/test/benchmark.html" target="_blank">FlexSearch outperforms every single searching library out there</a> and also provides flexible search capabilities like multi-field search, phonetic transformations or partial matching.
 Depending on the used <a href="#options">options</a> it also provides the <a href="#memory">most memory-efficient index</a>.
-Keep in mind that updating __existing__ items or removing items from the index has a significant cost.
-When existing items of your index needs to be updated/removed continuously then <a href="https://github.com/nextapps-de/bulksearch" target="_blank">BulkSearch</a> may be a better choice.
+FlexSearch introduce a new scoring algorithm called <a href="#contextual">"contextual index"</a> based on a high-performance <a href="#dictionary">pre-scored lexical dictionary</a> architecture which actually performs queries up to 100,000 times faster than Apache Lucene.
 FlexSearch also provides you a non-blocking asynchronous processing model as well as web workers to perform any updates or queries on the index in parallel through dedicated balanced threads.

 FlexSearch Server is available here: <a target="_blank" href="https://github.com/nextapps-de/flexsearch-server">https://github.com/nextapps-de/flexsearch-server</a>.